y3owk1n/base16-pro-max.nvim/README.md

 - Read error messages carefully - they indicate exactly what's wrong
 - Use the default configuration as a reference
 - Check function returns in color_groups are valid hex colors

-## FAQ

-### How is this different from other Base16 implementations?

-Most existing Base16 plugins for Neovim are minimal implementations that only provide basic syntax highlighting.
-This plugin brings modern colorscheme features like semantic color aliases, transparency, window dimming, blend modes, and extensive plugin integrations while maintaining full Base16 specification compliance.

-### Can I use existing Base16 color schemes?

-Absolutely!
-Any standard Base16 color scheme will work.
-Just map the base00-base0F colors to the `colors` configuration.
-You can find schemes at [tinted theming](https://github.com/tinted-theming/schemes).

-### Why do some highlight groups look different from other colorschemes?

-This plugin uses semantic color groups for consistency and customization.
-If you prefer different mappings, you can override them in `color_groups` or `highlight_groups` configuration.

-### How do I add support for a new plugin?

-Check the existing plugin integrations in the source code as examples.
-Plugin highlights are typically added in the `setup_integration_hl` function.
-We welcome pull requests for new integrations!

-### Can I use this with a light background?

-Yes!
-Base16 works with both light and dark themes.
-Just provide appropriate base16 colors for your preferred background.
-The plugin automatically handles foreground/background relationships.

-### Why are some plugins not supported?

-The current integrations reflect the plugins I actively use and can properly test.
-This ensures high-quality implementations rather than superficial support.
-Community contributions for additional plugins are very welcome!

-### How do I migrate from another colorscheme?

-1. Find or create a Base16 version of your preferred colors
-2. Replace your current colorscheme setup with base16 configuration
-3. Customize color groups if needed
-4. Enable relevant plugin integrations.

-### Can I use custom colors outside the Base16 palette?

-Yes!
-You can override any color in `color_groups` or `highlight_groups` with custom hex values or functions.
-The Base16 colors serve as the foundation, but you have full customization control.

-### Is this compatible with other colorscheme plugins?

-This plugin is designed to be a complete colorscheme solution.
-While you can technically load other colorschemes, they may override highlights.
-For best results, use base16.nvim as your primary colorscheme and customize as needed.

-### How do I report bugs or request features?

-Please open an issue on the GitHub repository with:

-- Your Neovim version (`nvim --version`)
-- Your configuration
-- Steps to reproduce the issue
-- Expected vs actual behavior

-## Performance

-### Benchmarks

-- **Startup time**: < 5ms on modern hardware
-- **Color computation**: Cached after first calculation
-- **Memory usage**: Minimal footprint with efficient caching
-- **Highlight application**: Optimized batch operations

-### Optimization Tips

-- Use the default `color_groups` when possible - they're pre-optimized
-- Avoid complex functions in color_groups for frequently accessed colors
-- Enable `use_cterm` only if needed for terminal compatibility
-- Cache custom color calculations in your configuration

 ## Development